jiaonaz/pm-resources/playbook.md

 ### Frequency
 Should be aligned to overall team/org/company planning.
 Typically, plan team strategies for at least a quarter to a half.
 Evaluate every six weeks and identify and iterate on what's not working.
 Project prioritization should also be planned for 6 weeks to a quarter, and re-evaluated prior to starting each sprint (again, can depend on your team's cadence).

+# Goal Setting

+### Overview
+Goals provide alignment at the team and organizational level, “You make what you measure.”
+They provide a clear way for each group to express value to the organization.
+Once the goals are set, you need to consider how to track and attribute efforts against them.

+### Deliverables
+The [OKR](https://medium.com/startup-tools/okrs-5afdc298bc28) framework – short for Objectives and Key Results — is a good one for tracking goals .
+An objective is a qualitative goal that will take many months, or even years to accomplish.
+The key results are measurable steps you need in order to meet your objectives.
+It makes sense to use OKRs if your entire company or organization uses that format, so that it's clear how the OKRs cascade.
+If your company does not use the OKR framework, an alternative to ensure that your results are measurable is another framework called SMART goals.
+SMART goals are specific, measurable, actionable, relevant, and time-bound.
+To learn more, this [video](https://www.youtube.com/watch?v=1-SvuFIQjK8) and [link](https://www.smartsheet.com/blog/essential-guide-writing-smart-goals) do a good job explaining.

+### Frequency
+Goals are usually set on an annual basis.
+However, it's important to add quarterly milestones (with goals) and add pacing on a continuous basis.
+This ensures the team and leadership know how they are tracking toward the broader goal.